The Blackwell Legacy: Plot

+Breaking into Bellevue late at night, Rosa and Joey arrive in time to intercept the "Deacon" as they appear before Susan.
+The pair learn the Deacon was a priest who fell from grace and became an alcoholic following his wife's death, and that he sought help from the students to save him from Hell.
+Joey and Rosa intervene to assist him and help him overcome a demon blocking his path to the afterlife by destroying the source of his sins, finally giving him peace.
+With the case finally closed, Rosa asks Joey why her aunt stopped being a medium, leading him to reveal Lauren did so after taking in her niece in the wake of her parents death.
+Deciding to honor Lauren and her grandmother, Rosa embraces her newfound identity as a medium.

 Development

 The game was developed using the Adventure Game Studio engine.
 Due to technical issues, it remained a Windows-only title at the beginning, even though the runtime itself had been ported to Linux and Mac OS X It was later released for those platforms in 2014, as well as Android, in Humble Bundle PC & Android 11.
 Ian Schlaepfer was a designer of the characters art, while Chris Femo and Tom Scary created the backgrounds, which include some of the New York cityscapes, like the Bellevue Hospital, the Queensboro Bridge, and more.

 The project originally began as Bestowers of Eternity, and was released as freeware in 2003.
 Subsequently, it was decided for the project to be extended and redone into a proper commercial product, which ultimately became The Blackwell Legacy.

 Reception

 Upon its release, The Blackwell Legacy was met with "generally favourable" reviews from critics for the Microsoft Windows, with an aggregate score of 80% on Metacritic.

 It was nominated for 4 AGS Awards in 2006 and won the award for Best Character Art.